alexpricop11/APSocial/README.md

-I am creating a social network mobile application
+I am creating a social network mobile application in Django and Flet